 But arthritis suffers have options; there are things a person can do with arthritis to lower pain, inflammation, and improve their quality of life.
 Two major factors are a healthy diet and staying active.
 Though one would think exercise would be out of the question, it’s actually very helpful to help keep the joints fluid and prevent stagnation.
 It also helps work the muscles to prevent muscle loss from too much sitting and can help lessen the severity and progression of the disease over time.

-Diet should also be top priority; eating foods rich in anti-inflammatory nutrients can make a huge difference fast in terms of joint pain, overall quality of life, and how easily one can move and stay active.
+Diet should also be a top priority; eating foods rich in anti-inflammatory nutrients can make a huge difference fast in terms of joint pain, and overall quality of life, and how easily one can move and stay active.
 It can also prevent inflammatory-related diseases such as diabetes and heart disease.

 Anti-Inflammatory Arthritis Power Foods to Add to Your Plate

 It’s hard to mess with leafy green vegetables.
 These foods aren’t just some of the most nutritious, but also the most delicious!
 They’re also packed with B vitamins and magnesium to increase one’s energy levels, and to beat all, they also keep the bones strong due to their high calcium levels.
 Choose kale, spinach, broccoli, Swiss chard, collards, mustard, arugula, and turnip greens whenever you get the chance.
 Try Roasted Veggies With Buttery Garlic and Spinach Salad as a delicious way to get in some greens!

 Acai, walnuts, pumpkin seeds, chia seeds, flax seeds, and hemp seeds are all packed with omega-3 fatty acids.
 Omega-3’s are some of the best fats you can eat because they fight inflammation in all parts of the body.
 They help lubricate joints, arteries, and also help keep digestion and brain health in good condition.